jayj/Youtube-Profile-Field/readme.md

 ### 3.1 ###
 * Update to Youtube API v3 (the v2 API will stop working on April 20, 2015)
-* For WordPress 3.9 and later, use the native WordPress video player.
+* For WordPress 3.9 and later, use the native WordPress video player
+* Channel ID can be used as username
-* Fix minor bug with unsafe HTML not properly being removed in the plugin settings.
+* Fix minor bug with unsafe HTML not properly being removed in the plugin settings
 * Width and height settings removed.
 Will default to the default embed width.
-For old users, their old settings will still work.
+For old users, their old settings will still work
 * Major speed and stability improvements
 * Minor bug fixes
 * Tested with WordPress 3.9